-Although your debt to income ratio (also known as your DTI ratio) doesn’t directly affect your credit score, it is a key component of your credit health and can play a role in your credit application when you are applying for a major loan or mortgage.
+Although your debt-to-income ratio (also known as your DTI ratio) doesn’t directly affect your credit scores, it’s a key component of your credit health and can play a role in your credit application when you are applying for a major loan or mortgage.

-Although your DTI ratio isn’t one of the key factors that calculate your credit score, it can have a significant impact on your ability to get credit.
+Although your debt to income ratio isn’t one of the key factors that calculate your credit scores, it can have a significant impact on your ability to get credit.

-If your DTI ratio is low, then you are more likely to have the income necessary to repay your debts.
+If your debt to income ratio is low, then you are more likely to have the income necessary to repay your debts.
 If your DTI ratio is high, then you may be overwhelmed by debt and unable to pay back new debt obligations.
-The standard rule of thumb is that your DTI ratio should be less than 36 percent.
-Keep in mind that a DTI ratio as high as 36 percent could put you at risk of paying higher interest rates or being denied altogether.
-The Consumer Financial Protection Bureau also highlights 43 percent as an important number because it is generally the highest debt-to-income ratio a consumer can have while still being eligible for a Qualified Mortgage.
+The standard rule of thumb is that your DTI ratio should be less than 36% .
+Keep in mind that a DTI ratio as high as 36% could put you at risk of paying higher interest rates or being denied altogether.
+The Consumer Financial Protection Bureau also highlights 43%t as an important number because it is generally the highest debt-to-income ratio a consumer can have while still being eligible for a Qualified Mortgage.

 If you want a quick picture of what your debt to income situation should generally look like, try this simple calculation.
-Approximate your monthly gross income and multiply that number by 36 percent.
-For example, if you have a $2,200 monthly gross income:
+Approximate your monthly gross income and multiply that number by 36%.

 $2200 (Gross monthly income) X .36 (Generally recommended maximum DTI) = $792 (Amount your total monthly debt payments should generally not exceed)